junxit/us-congress-bills-117/metadata.md

 - 2021-06-23 — Passed/agreed to in House: Pursuant to section 11 of H. Res.
 486, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 482; H.R.
 704; H.R.
 961, as amended; H.R.
 1314; H.R.
 2571, as amended; H.R.
 2679, as amended; H.R.
 2694; H.R.
 2922, as amended; H.R.
 3182; H.R.
 3239; H.R.
 3241, as amended; H.R.
 3723; H.R.
 3752; H.R.
 3841; S. 409; and S. 1340.(consideration: CR H3026-3052; text: CR H3028)
 - 2021-06-23 — Pursuant to section 11 of H. Res.
 486, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 482; H.R.
 704; H.R.
 961, as amended; H.R.
 1314; H.R.
 2571, as amended; H.R.
 2679, as amended; H.R.
 2694; H.R.
 2922, as amended; H.R.
 3182; H.R.
 3239; H.R.
 3241, as amended; H.R.
 3723; H.R.
 3752; H.R.
 3841; S. 409; and S. 1340. (consideration: CR H3026-3052; text: CR H3028)
 - 2021-06-23 — Pursuant to the provisions of H. Res.
 486, proceedings on H.R.
 2571 are considered vacated.
+- 2021-06-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.